CAT tools and how they help with your German translation

 Once you have built up a solid archive of past translations, you will begin to enjoy significant time savings when your translation program can start to automatically retrieve related segments from past German-English matches.

-Many brands will also carry out automatic internet searches for terms, or draw on terminology databases such as Google, Systran, Ultralingua etc. which is a time saving in itself.
+Many brands of translation software will also carry out automatic internet searches for terms, or draw on terminology databases such as Google, Systran, Ultralingua etc. which is a time saving in itself.

 .TMX is the universal format for exchanging translation memory files between different German to English translation software, so when you’ve invested in one tool, you should still be able to “communicate” and transfer databases of terminology with others.

-Drawbacks?Leading brands of translation program can be relatively expensive (500 to 1,000 Euros) and once you have one, agencies that demand their freelance translators use a translation memory may even expect to pay less for a translation – after all, they calculate that you won’t need to freshly translate every word or sentence.
+Once you have one, some agencies that demand their freelance translators use a translation memory may even expect to pay less for a translation – after all, they calculate that you won’t need to freshly translate every word or sentence!

 As the translator has to buy the program, pay to attend seminars on how to use it, and still manage the translation, the question of whether you really come out on top when using a more expensive TM can be a bit iffy unless your volumes of translation warrant it.